futoin/specs/draft/ftn3_iface_definition.md

 Each call has a request and may have a response messages with key-value pairs described below.
 If a call does not expect to return any result then no response message must be sent and/or expected to be received.
-It should be possible to override with *forcersp* flag.
+It must be possible to override with *forcersp* flag in request message.
 <br>
 *Note: it means that call must return at least something to detect on invoker if the call is properly executed*

+For large data transfer efficiency purposes, if message transport allows such extension, request message can be coupled with raw request data and/or response can be *replaced* with raw response data.
+Typical scenario is file upload and/or download through HTTP(S).

-Low-level protocol for message exchange is out of scope of this specification.
+Lower-level protocol of message exchange is out of scope of this specification.

 Possible examples of Peer-to-peer communication types: